shikaan/shikaan.github.io/content/blog/my-second-post/index.md

 ---
 title: My Second Post!
 description: Pilot episode of a series about design patterns and how to use them
-tags: ["javascript", "python", "architecture", "design-patterns"]
+tags: ["dogs", "python", "architecture", "design-patterns"]
 coverImage: "big-image.jpeg"
 date: "2019-02-03T18:08:04.207Z"
 commentLink: https://www.google.com